AmoebaThree/zoidberg/README.md

   * `start` and `run` are synonymous
 * zoidberg stop file.yaml
   * Stop the app specified in the config
+* zoidberg restart fiel.yaml
+  * Restart the app specified in the config

 ## Config file